Dahlandia Hotel Review: Isla Múcura, Colombia

 For a small beach, it had a surprising amount of character and every day it was a bit different.
 The water temperature changed quite a bit, ranging from a bit chilly to being quite warm.

-The waves & tides shift around where the soft sand bottom is found, while the beach itself was always a bit different.
+The waves and tides shifted where the soft sandy bottom was found, while the beach itself was always a bit different.
 Sometimes the tides would leave a bunch of shells and coral on the beach, while others it would leave perfectly clean.

 There is also a small bar at the beach which sells beer, water, cocktails and snacks.
 Some days when business is good, they will play music all day.

-We visited Dahlandia with our two kids aged 4 & 6.
-We rented a Family Hut – an open air thatched roof hut built on stilts right next to the ocean.
+We visited Dahlandia with our two kids aged 4 and 6.
+We rented a Family Hut, which was an open-air, thatched-roof hut built on stilts, located right next to the ocean.
 A Family Hut has a double bed and two singles.

 It has a single fan, which becomes usable when the power comes on in the afternoon/evening.
 We fell asleep to the sounds of lapping waves every night.